Flight Time from Phoenix to Hawaii: Why It’s Not Always the Same

 Connecting flights:

-• Offer more daily departure options
+• Provide more daily departure options and schedule flexibility

 West Coast connection hubs for Hawaii flights